1. Get started

 Selecting multiple cards using rectangular marquee

-• Hold CtrlCmd while clicking cards to add or remove cards from the selection
+1. Hold CtrlCmd while clicking cards to add or remove cards from the selection

-• Hold Shift while you click the last card that you want to include in the new selection.
-The rectangular range between the active card and the card that you click becomes the new selection.
+• The rectangular range between the active card and the card that you click becomes the new selection

-• Hold CtrlCmd and click the top right corner of the timetable
+• Hold CtrlCmd and click the top right corner of the timetable to select all (un)scheduled cards

-This can be useful if you want to pin, delete or edit all (un)scheduled cards in which case you need to right mouse click any selected card and choose desired option from the context menu.
-For instance, pinned unscheduled cards are ignored by the generator.
+If there are no unscheduled cards, then all scheduled cards will be selected.
+This feature is useful for actions like pinning, deleting or editing all (un)scheduled cards.
+Simply right-click any selected card and choose the desired option from the context menu.
+For example, pinned unscheduled cards are ignored by the generator.

-Edit cards
+Edit Cards

 change,change cards,teaching

-• Select one or multiple cards
+1. Select one or multiple cards

-• Right mouse click any selected card and choose Edit cards
+2. Right-click any selected card and choose Edit cards

-• Change subject, teacher(s), class(es)/group(s), length, desired or alternative rooms
+3. Change subject, teacher(s), class(es)/group(s), length, desired or alternative rooms

 substitute,substitution,absence

-• Right mouse click any selected card and choose Edit cards
+3. Right-click any selected card and choose Edit cards

 homeroom,home room

-• Right mouse click any selected card and choose Edit cards
+3. Right-click any selected card and choose Edit cards

-• Choose desired room
+4. Choose the desired room

-• Select one or multiple cards where teacher assistant(s) are needed
+1. Select one or multiple cards where teacher assistant(s) are needed

-• Right mouse click any selected card and choose Edit cards
+2. Right-click any selected card and choose Edit cards

-• Select teacher assistant(s), click Ok and then Edit
+4. Select teacher assistant(s) and click Ok

 repeat